fragN7/Chess-Web-API/README.md

 ## Tradeoffs

-- Using .NET as the backend technology may have a steeper learning curve but offers robustness and scalability.
+- Using .NET as the backend technology may have a steeper learning curve but offers robustness and scalability and it's fun.
 - React as the frontend framework may have a larger bundle size but provides flexibility and efficient rendering.

 ## Additional Information